go-chassis/go-chassis/docs/user-guides/cb-and-fallback.md

       default: bizkeeper-consumer, router, loadbalance, ratelimiter-consumer,transport
 ```

-if you want to isolate instance or instance,api,you must set
+if you want to isolate instance or instance-api,you must set
 bizkeeper-consumer handler in chain after load balancing and before transport
 ,hear is a example
 ```yaml